ghostgeek6113/UzishaItemPredictor/README.md

-# profesee_assessment
+# Uzisha Item
-Assessment for a professe role as a backend engineer
+API that run a price prediction on items being sold on Amazon